 October – November is the festival season in India and again a high tourist season in the hills.
 Pelling weather around this time is similar to the Summer months.
 But visibility is better with great views of the mountain range available during most of the days.

-December – March is the cooler months with temperature going below 10 degrees.
+December – March is the cooler months with temperatures going below 10 degrees.
 Most international tourists visit here around this season.
 Indian visitors not afraid of a little chill may enjoy Pelling during the winter months.
 The best part of this time is post monsoon visibility remains excellent and since it is not a very high season, you can enjoy travel without having to hustle with other tourists.

 There are two common tours for Pelling Sightseeing.
-When you take a package tour from us, one of this sightseeing is always included.
-One is a half-day Pelling Sightseeing tour and the other is a full day tour.
+When you take a package tour from us, one of these sightseeing is always included.
+One is a half-day Pelling Sightseeing tour and the other is a full-day tour.

 Half-day tours - Tourist staying at Pelling only for one night take the half-day tour and post-lunch travel to their next destination.
 You have several options for this.

-1. Khechepalri Lake visits - In this tour, we will take you towards Khechepalri lake.
+1. Khechepalri Lake visits - On this tour, we will take you to Khechepalri lake.
 On the way, you will visit the Rimbi waterfall, Rock Garden, Kanchenjunga waterfall etc. On the way, you may also stop over at Darap Eco Village.
 This is the most common half-day tour itinerary in Pelling.

-3. Alternatively, we can also provide you a half day tour of Pemayangtse Monastery, Sangay Waterfalls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
+3. Alternatively, we can also provide you with a half-day tour of Pemayangtse Monastery, Sangay Waterfalls, Dentam valley, Alpine Cheese factory and Sing shore Bridge (One of the highest bridges in the world).
 Remember this is a long journey and if you have plans for travel in the afternoon, we may not recommend long sightseeing in the morning.

 Full Day Pelling Sightseeing

-Full day Sightseeing is basically a combination of the half day Sightseeing tours.
+Full-day Sightseeing is basically a combination of half-day Sightseeing tours.
 Here you have the following choices.

 1. Most tourists choose the Khechepalri lake tour in the first half and local sightseeing around Pelling in the second half.